You can choose the best contractor for any project, any time.

 Now, this is a HUGE RED FLAG if a contractor or roofer will ONLY work on the weekend…the time Building Code offices are closed and no one is looking over their shoulder.
 This is a possible sign of unpermitted, shoddy and fraudulent work.

-Now, if you've talked with your insurer, have done your research, picked a qualified, licenced, bonded, reputable and insured contractor, have a signed contract and a building permit (with your address on it), then sure, weekend work is okay.
+Now, if you've talked with your insurer, have done your research, picked a qualified, licensed, bonded, reputable and insured contractor, have a signed contract and a building permit (with your address on it), then sure, weekend work is okay.

 By acting as your own contractor, you may be personally assuming the liability for any injuries or damage that could happen on the job site if you do not have the right insurance and licensing.
 If you are using sub-contractors, this is even more important.

 Be mindful of the local and state Building Codes, laws and regulations.
-In many areas, contractors must have general liability insurance, a business license, be bonded and hold a state Home Builder or contractor's licence.
+In many areas, contractors must have general liability insurance, a business license, be bonded and hold a state Home Builder or contractor's license.

 Q: 10) After the work is finished, do I need to let my insurer know?